 I already talked about the Menahem traditions including the Sefer Zerubabel, which has come to define the Eschatology of Rabbinic Judaism.
 How they seem to teach that Messiah Ben-David had already come and is waiting to return, and even imply he'll descend from David's son Nathan.
 And the strange emphasis on the Mother of the Messiah.
 And I've also had my thoughts on how the Messiah Ben-Joseph tradition could be related to the White Horseman of Revelation 6 and/or The Two Witnesses.

 Gamaliel the grandson of Hillel the Elder is mentioned in the New Testament twice.
 He appears early in Acts encouraging tolerance of Christians.
 And then Saul aka Paul a fellow Benjamite claims to have been mentored by Gamaliel.
-There are extra Biblical traditions that say eventually Gamaliel converted to Christianity, these are dismissed by mainstream sources since the Jewish traditions know no hint of it.
+There are extra Biblical traditions that say eventually Gamaliel converted to Christianity, these are dismissed by mainstream scholars since the Jewish traditions know no hint of it.
 But it's interesting to recall that he and his family were the intellectual leaders of Rabbinic Judaism until the Sanhedrin was dissolved around 600 AD.
 And much later Rashi descended from the house of Hillel.

 The traditional succession of the Exilarchs (descendants of Zerubabel who were leaders of the Jewish Community in Babylonia) skips right from those mentioned in The Hebrew Bible to a contemporary of Trajan.
 Is it possible that large gap could be partly filled by The New Testament?
 Both Matthew and Luke's Genealogies trace the family of Joseph and Mary to Zerubabel.
 I did a post on the Half Brothers of Jesus, and another on Adiabene, which seem to make it plausible that the Exilarchs that popped up in the Second Century could have descended from the Half Brothers of Jesus.